MyForest/SolidFS/README.md

 SolidFS is a [FUSE](https://github.com/libfuse/libfuse) driver for [Solid](https://solidproject.org/).

-It is very limited in what it can support but is able to interact with Pods.
+It is very limited in what it can support but is able to interact with Solid Pods.

 Some of the limitations are:
 1. shortcomings in this code
 2. related to server implementations
 3. related to the current Solid specification

-There is no plan to resolve any one of the specific shortcomings at 2024-04-11.
+There is no plan to resolve any one of the specific shortcomings as at 2024-04-11.

 ## Running

-It's currently very hard to run this.
+It's currently very hard to run this from source.
+You may find the Docker approach the easiest if you're unsure of what to do.

+### Python

 We're assuming you are mounting your Solid Pod at `/data/`.

-### Python

 You may be successful with:
 1. a suitable Python environment with the [requirements](requirements.txt)